-TPRR, the rate of injuries per 100 employees in a work year, is used as a safety modifier that may modify the total percentage of the annual incentive target amount earned by adding or deducting up to 10 percentage points based on Ashland's TPRR performance.
-The safety modifier may not increase the incentive paid above 200% of target.
-For fiscal 2019, we set our TPRR targets so as to require improved safety relative to our fiscal 2018 targets, as we continue to emphasize focus on Zero Incident Culture within Ashland.
+Environmental, Health and Safety (EH&S) metrics are used as a modifier that may modify the total percentage of the annual incentive target amount earned by adding or deducting up to 10 percentage points based on Ashland's EH&S performance.
+The EH&S modifier may not increase the incentive paid above 200% of target.
+For fiscal 2021, we set our targets in three areas as to require improved performance relative to our fiscal 2020 results, as we continue to emphasize focus on Zero Incident Culture within Ashland.